14 Aug The Six Things You Learn in Phlebotomy Schools

 - When they reach the actual field, phlebotomists will draw, handle and story body fluids every day.
-Schools train students how to handle potentially hazardous fluids safely.
+Schools train students on how to handle potentially hazardous fluids safely.

 - Although phlebotomists are trained to draw many fluids, blood is by far the most common.
 Students learn how to expertly find veins and arteries with a needle stick.

 - Because many of the samples taken by phlebotomists are used for medical testing, preparatory classes emphasize neat record keeping.